Store-bought mayonnaise is full of crap oils–yes, even the organic/non-GMO kind.

 How did this recipe work for you?
 Share your experience in the comments below.

-If you’re not on my list for FREE updates, be sure you sign up in the box below!
+If you’re not on my list for my FREE revolutionary holistic health tips + updates, be sure you sign up in the box below!

 And share this post with three friends.
-I’m sharing life-changing, provocative evidence-based research with you because I know how frustrating the world of conflicting nutrition suggestions can be, and I’m committed to helping you become a radiant, informed–and satisfied–Goddess.
-What I’m sharing with you doesn’t cost you a cent, but if you find this info helpful, share this post with three friends as payment.
+I’m sharing life-changing, provocative health tips and research with you because I know how frustrating the world of conflicting nutrition suggestions can be.

 Image courtesy of artur84 at FreeDigitalPhotos.net